mas1485/GameScript-Blackjack/README.md

 I also put my site through the validator see below.
 The *warnings* in JS are about extensions but the code runs fine and no issues with syntax or functions.

-I am not aware of any unfixed bugs.
+I am not aware of any unfixed bugs. js checker added as pdf due to being too large for screenshot, click it to see it or run it yourself.

 ![Validator checked no errors](assets/images/htmlchecker.png)
 ![Validator checked no errors](assets/images/htmlchecker_blackjack.png)